markokhman/func-course/Chapter 4/Lesson 5.md

 ## Chapter 4.
 Lesson 5.
-Using Bluepring deploy scripts
+Using Blueprint deploy contracts
 ###### tags: `Chapter 4`
 \
 As you remember, in the very begining of our FunC programming journey, we've quickly noted that there is a great library/tool called [Blueprint](https://github.com/ton-community/blueprint).